larsiusprime/boardgames/dragon_pants/MATERIALS.md

  - x1 of: (+2)

  The larger deck size allows you to play games of varying length and volatility and throws in a few blank cards for your own use, the smaller deck size only supports the standard game.

+ You should be able to print your own deck using the 300-DPI image files in this repository.